IP-CAM/OpenCart-v.2.x-Custom-Url-Redirect/README.md

 Redirection
 ===========

-This is a OpenCart plugin to manage 301 redirections.
+This is a OpenCart plugin to manage 301 redirects.
 This is particularly useful if you are migrating pages from an old website.

 Installation
 ============